Discriminative Semantic Transitive Consistency for Cross-Modal Learning: Approach

 \paragraph{Cyclic Pointwise consistency losses.} Similar to the cyclic DSTC loss, we enforce the pointwise consistency after double translation of a data point from one modality to the other and then back to the original modality, i.e.\

+In order to have an interpretable visual understanding of the pointwise loss functions, we give a schematic diagram in Fig.~\ref{fig:loss_illustration}.
 We also experiment with Cosine distance instead of Euclidean distance for both the losses $\L_{PC}$ and $\L_{cPC}$ in eq.~\ref{eq:pc} and eq.~\ref{eq:cpc} respectively.
-We do this by simply $\ell_2$ normalizing the vectors before the Euclidean distance computation.
+We do this by simply $\ell_2$ normalizing the vectors before the computing the Euclidean distance.